cpmpercussion/homepage/lab/milestones.md

 ### SMCClab requirements

 So given the above, for your TPR you should prepare a document and (optionally) a presentation.
+Here's what we expect in the SMCClab:

 #### Document